Fiston-pro/self-driving-car/README.md

 - Start by connecting the esp32 cam correctly with FTDI programmer (Read for more: [here](https://randomnerdtutorials.com/program-upload-code-esp32-cam/))
 - Upload the code
+- Remove the loop on esp32, then click the button once

 ### Incase you get errors while uploading to ESP32 Cam